jedavies-dev/kiss-ppc64le/README.md

 This is a KISS Linux repository containing packages from the main KISS repos which have been patched to build on powerpc64le.

 This is currently for testing purposes only.

-While most packages will build without any trouble, there are still some which need some work.
-Of these, Rust is the most significant.
-It does not build because Rust do not provide stage0 tarballs for powerpc64le musl yet.
-Because Rust doesn't build, that means no Firefox.
-However, it is possible to build these packages on this platform - Void has done this previously.
-Once the necessary changes have been made to the KISS build files, these will be added to this repository.
+Rust is now building OK.
+Firefox will build most of the way, but still fails.
+Have added firefox to the repo to see if anyone can suggest a fix.

 ## Using the repo